flecomte/postgres-json/docs/usage/stored-procedure.md

     fun findById(id: UUID): User {
         return requester
-            .getFunction("find_user_by_id") // Use the name of the function .selectOne(
-                "id" to id // You can pass parameters by their names.
+            .getFunction("find_user_by_id") // Use the name of the function .execute("id" to id) // You can pass parameters by their names.
 The underscore prefix on parameters is not required to be mapped.
-            ) ?: throw UserNotFound(id) // Throw exception if user not found
+            // Throw exception if user not found
     }

     fun insert(user: UserForCreate): User {
         return requester
             .getFunction("insert_user")
-            .selectOne("resource" to user)
+            .execute("resource" to user)
     }

-    class UserNotFound(override val message: String?, override val cause: Throwable?): Throwable(message, cause) {
-        constructor(id: UUID): this("No User with ID $id", null) }
 }
 ```